privacyguides/privacyguides.org/docs/ai-chat.md

 - [:material-account-cash: Surveillance Capitalism](basics/common-threats.md#surveillance-as-a-business-model){ .pg-brown }
 - [:material-close-outline: Censorship](basics/common-threats.md#avoiding-censorship){ .pg-blue-gray }

 Since the release of **ChatGPT** in 2022, interacting with **Large Language Models** (*LLMs*) has become common. **LLMs can help us** write better, understand unfamiliar subjects, or answer a wide range of questions.
 Based on vast amount of data scraped from the web, they statistically predict the next word.
 However, to improve the quality of LLMs, developers of AI software often use [Reinforcement Learning from Human Feedback](https://en.wikipedia.org/wiki/Reinforcement_learning_from_human_feedback).
-This means AI companies might read your private AI chats to evaluate and correct their model's answers.
+This means AI **companies** might **read your private AI chats** to evaluate and **improve their models**.
 But that means that those private conversations must be stored, which introduces a risk of **data breaches**.
 Furthermore, there is a real possibility that the LLM will leak your private chat information in future conversations with other users.
 To solve those problems, you can use trusted and privacy-focused providers or run AI models locally so your data never leaves your device.

 <details class="admonition info" markdown>
 <summary>Privacy and Ethical Concerns about LLMs</summary>